oneops/oneops-training/README.md

 - other slide titles are marked up with level two title `## Title`
 - speaker notes follow after `Note:`

+You can include one or more markdown files in the main html page for each slideshow in the project root folder.
+Most decks just include one for now.

 More information:

 - example.html for options to write content with HTML, embedded markdown and external markdown from include folder